 - lorlatinib (Lorbrena)

-BRAF-positive lung cancer treatment involves a combination of two drugs:
+Treatment for BRAF-V600E-positive lung cancer involves a combination of two drugs:

 - dabrafenib (Tafinlar)